vxrdis/allen-interval-probabilities/README.md

 James F. Allen’s Interval Algebra (1983) defines 13 distinct relations between time intervals (e.g., *before*, *meets*, *overlaps*, *during*, etc.), along with a composition table for transitive reasoning.
 However, **the original framework is deterministic** and does not incorporate **uncertainty**.

-This project **extends Allen’s algebra with probabilistic modeling**, using **birth/death automata** to quantify how likely each relation is under different parameters (`p_Born`, `p_Die`).
+This project **extends Allen’s algebra with probabilistic modelling**, using **birth/death automata** to quantify how likely each relation is under different parameters (`p_Born`, `p_Die`).
 Through large-scale simulations, we observe that different relations arise at different frequencies — **refuting** the naive assumption of a uniform 1/13 distribution.
-Interactive Dash visualizations allow you to explore how these probabilities converge and how composition outcomes vary across parameter spaces.
+Interactive Dash visualisations allow you to explore how these probabilities converge and how composition outcomes vary across parameter spaces.

 ### Why This Matters for LLMs

 Recent research (e.g., *"Dissociating Language and Thought", 2024*) shows that Large Language Models (LLMs) excel at linguistic tasks but **struggle with rigorous temporal reasoning**.
-This project addresses that gap by **explicitly modeling** temporal intervals under uncertainty.
+This project addresses that gap by **explicitly modelling** temporal intervals under uncertainty.
 While LLMs handle textual patterns, they often lack the structured, probabilistic logic seen here.
 This approach could serve as a foundation for complementary modules or hybrid integrations with LLMs.

 ---